makeitlabs/authbackend/README.md

 ## Creating stub database

+(ONLY do this if you are starting from a completely clean slate and importing/migrating no old data!)
 `sqlite3 makeit.db < schema.sql`

 ## Set up .ini file

-`cp makeit.ini.example makeit.ini`
+(ONLY do this if you are starting from a completely clean slate andhave no existing `makeit.ini`) `cp makeit.ini.example makeit.ini`

 You might want to edit some things in the file before running the server.